NATURAL TEA MANOR

 Planning Your Visit

-Natural Tea Manor is located at 30, Lane 380, Xiding Road in Xizhi District, a neighbourhood that sits on the eastern edge of New Taipei City, accessible from Taipei but requiring deliberate travel rather than a spontaneous detour.
-Given its farm-based format, husband-and-wife operation, and dining room serving creative tea-infused dishes, this is not a walk-in venue.
+Natural Tea Manor is located at 30, Lane 380, Xiding Road in Xizhi District, New Taipei City, and reservations are recommended.
+Given its farm-based format and dining room serving creative tea-infused dishes, reservations are recommended.
 Contacting the property ahead of time is advisable, and for international visitors particularly, confirming availability, format, and any dietary accommodation before travelling from the city centre will prevent wasted journeys.
-Phone and website details are not currently listed through this platform, so reaching out via local travel contacts or hotel concierge services is the practical route to securing a reservation.

 In Context: Similar Options